FAQs and known issues

-Do I need to change the way I use Docker when Enhanced Container Isolation is enabled?
+Do I need to change the way I use Docker when ECI is switched on?

-Do all container workloads work well with Enhanced Container Isolation?
+Do all container workloads work well with ECI?

-The great majority of container workloads run fine with ECI, but a few do not (yet).
-For the few workloads that don’t yet work with Enhanced Container Isolation, Docker will continue to improve the feature to reduce this to a minimum.
+The great majority of container workloads run fine with ECI enabled, but a few do not (yet).
+For the few workloads that don't yet work with Enhanced Container Isolation, Docker is continuing to improve the feature to reduce this to a minimum.

 Yes, you can use the --privileged